Which insurances do you accept?

 Does insurance cover it?
 What is the cost if it doesn’t?

+Medicare covers TMS with no prior authorization required.
+Kaiser Permanente also covers TMS.
 Some insurance companies such as HMSA and Coventry will authorize treatment relatively quickly under certain circumstances.
-Others insurance companies may require an appeal process, and some, such as Medicare based insurances, have routinely denied coverage.
+Others insurance companies may require an appeal process, but that is becoming less common with time.

 If the insurance company does not immediately approve the TMS treatments, a patient can still begin the process of treatment but would have to pay out of pocket until the appeal process finishes.
 At that time, the insurance company, if they eventually approve the treatment, will reimburse the expense.
-Typically, an entire out-of-pocket course of TMS would run between $8,000 to $12,000 depending on the duration of treatment required.
+Typically, an entire out-of-pocket course of TMS would run $9900.00 as of October 2017, a significant decrease from prior pricing.

 How effective is it?